 Toured Massachusetts as a Minor Congressman

 Abraham Lincoln first visited Massachusetts in 1848 on a tour of the state to promote Whig candidates.
-The visit lasted from September 12 to 21, 1848.
+The visit lasted from Sept.
+12-21, 1848.

 The Free Soil party — a single-issue party formed to oppose the expansion of slavery in the western states — was making inroads against the Whigs in the contest with the Democrats that year.
 Lincoln took to the road to promote Zachary Taylor, the eventual winner.

 Thirteen years after giving a speech at Worcester, a visitor to Washington from Massachusetts asked Lincoln if he remembered the trip.
-Characteristically he used the moment to spread some flattery.
+Characteristically, Lincoln used the moment to spread some flattery.

 He said he recalled that “with hayseed in my hair I went to Massachusetts, the most cultured state in the Union, to take a few lessons in deportment.
 That was a grand dinner — a superb dinner; by far the finest I ever saw in my life.”